uboslinux/ubos-docs/sphinx/developers/tips-and-tricks.rst

 .. code-block:: none

-   > ubos-admin setup-shepherd --add-key "$(cat /home/joe/.ssh/id_rsa.pub)"
+   % sudo ubos-admin setup-shepherd --add-key "$(cat /home/joe/.ssh/id_rsa.pub)"

-Debugging a Java/Tomcat app
+Debugging a Java/Tomcat App
 ---------------------------

-If you test your Java/Tomcat web app by running it in a UBOS container, the following setup has proven to be useful:
+If you test your Java/Tomcat web :term:`App` by running it in a UBOS container, the following setup has proven to be useful:

 1. In the container, have ``systemd`` start Tomcat with the debug flags on.
 To do